gopale/TrainingWithShubhasreeSathu_16-Mar-2020/readme.md

 # MuleSoft training: DevFundamentals w/Mule-4

-The contents here contains solution files for walkthroughs covered each day.
+The following is a list of solutions for walkthroughs that we covered each day.

 <BR>